emile22/draft-stephan-green-ucs-and-reqs/draft-stephan-green-ucs-and-reqs.md

 Radio base stations are typically connected to the backbone network by means of fiber or wireless transport (e.g., microwave) technologies.
 In the specific case of wireless transport, automation frameworks have been defined {{ONF-MW}}{{?RFC8432}}{{mWT025}} for their control and management.

 One of the parameters subject of automated control is the power of the radio links.
 The relevance of that capability is that the power can be adjusted accordingly to the traffic observed.
-Wireless transport networks are typically planned to support the máximum traffic capacity in their área of aggregation, that is, the traffic peak.
+Wireless transport networks are typically planned to support the maximum traffic capacity in their area of aggregation, that is, the traffic peak.
 With that input, the number of radio links in the network element and the corresponding power per radio link (for supporting a given modulation and link length in the worst weather conditions) are configured.
 This is done to avoid any kind of traffic loss in the worst operational situation.
 However, such operational needs are sporadic, giving room for optimization during normal operational circumstances and/or low traffic periods.

 Power-related parameters are for instance defined in {{?RFC8561}}.
 Those power parameters can be dynamically configured to adjust the power to the observed traffic levels with some coarse granularity, but pursuing certain degrees of proportionality.